hamzasdq11/Pathway-GenAI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a bug or unexpected behavior in Fincept Terminal
+about: Report a bug or unexpected behavior in EquiNova
 title: "[BUG] "
 labels: "type:bug, status:triage"
 assignees: ""